- 4 elbow bent aluminum blind frame piped

 Cut your PVC pipe to length.
 You want it to start in the rear near the transom and end even with the front blind bracket.
 Cut off excess.
 If your boat has a rear gusset bracket, you can cut the PVC pipe nearly in half to make it bend and follow the contour.

-Unfold your netting and lay it out lengthways.
+Unfold your netting and lay it out lengthwise.
 Do not start threading the PVC pipe through the netting at the very end.
 Come back about 3′ from the corner and then start slipping the pipe through the bottom run of netting holes.
 Back and forth, in and out, not missing a single net hole.
-Then stop about 3ft from the other end. (if your boat is shorter, you will not even go that far, as you will cut off excess netting).
-Begin by tie strapping the PVC pipe with the netting slipped on in the rear (transom) letting your 3′ of extra end hang over.
+Then stop about 3′ from the other end.
+If your boat is shorter, you will not even go that far, as you will cut off excess netting.
+Begin by using the zip ties to secure the PVC pipe with the netting slipped on in the rear (transom) allowing your 3′ of extra end hang over.
 You will use this later.

 Pulling the net tight as you go, tie strap each clip to the PVC pipe.
 Once you get to the end, you may have more than 3′ of extra netting hanging off.
 This is ok, we will cut the excess later.
 At this point, place a tie strap in between each black clip.
 This secures the netting to the PVC, independent from the boat.
 This will keep the netting in place when you remove the blind for summer storage.
 Repeat this on both sides.
 Let the netting hang overboard for now, out of the way.